-- 3.1 First identify the runway(s) with the Electrotrack bracket (see page 13, Image 7A) mount holes or welded to one side of the beam web.
+- 3.1 First identify the runway(s) with the Electrotrack bracket (see page 13, Image 7A) welded to one side of the beam web.
 These brackets are for mounting the electrification and need to be located toward the outside of the system.
-On the floor, layout all the runway beams confirming the placement and alignment of these brackets.
-(Use drawings as a guide) - 3.2 Lift runway assembly onto top plates of column (refer to enclosed Installation Drawing Set for recommended dimensions and runway location). - 3.3 Using hardware (Structural Bolt, Plate Washer, Structural Diagram 3A.
-Runway Placement on Column Washer, Structural Nut) provided, attach runway section to top plate of the column as shown.
+On the floor, layout all the runway beams confirming the placement and alignment of these brackets. - 3.2 Lift runway assembly onto top plates of column (refer to enclosed Installation Drawing Set for recommended dimensions and runway location). - 3.3 Using hardware (Structural Bolt, Plate Washer, Structural Washer, Structural Nut) provided, attach runway section to top plate of the column as shown.
 Reference actual CAD drawings supplied with your system.